crdoconnor/icommandlib/docs/src/index.md

 {{{{ intro.txt }}}}

-ICommandLib is an interactive command line runner, a sibling of CommandLib.
+Icommandlib is an interactive command line runner, designed (unlike pexpect) to be able to run command line applications in a virtual terminal window and take screenshots.

-It is kind of like a playwright/selenium for command line apps.
+It was designed for building self rewriting, documentation generating tests [like this](https://github.com/hitchdev/hitchstory/tree/master/examples/commandline) for interactive command line apps with the [hitchstory framework](/hitchstory).

+ICommandLib can take both terminal text screenshots and "stripshots" - terminal screenshots with all the white space to the right and bottom of the screen stripped.

 ## Example